WZVN-TV: FCVS and Ellis ownership

-Waterman LMA
+Waterman and Hearst LMA

-Effective June 1, 1994, Ellis entered into a local marketing agreement (LMA) with WBBH-TV, owned by Waterman, whereby WBBH would produce all news programming for WEVU.
+Effective June 1, 1994, Ellis entered into a local marketing agreement (LMA) with WBBH-TV, owned by Waterman Broadcasting, whereby WBBH would produce all news programming for WEVU.
 Some WEVU staffers were not retained by WBBH; in all, there were 20 firings, including WEVU's main news, weather and sports anchors.
 The local marketing agreement also saw WEVU leave Bonita Bay to join WBBH at its Central Avenue studios in Fort Myers; WTVK (channel 46) moved from Naples into the old WEVU facilities in 1995.

 After Waterman took over WEVU, both stations began identifying by their cable channel slots—WBBH as channel 2 and WEVU as channel 7.
 The station changed its call letters to the current WZVN-TV (a phonetic translation of "seven") on October 23, 1995, a move to establish credibility for a station whose name had a poor reputation.
 Former owners Caloosa, who still owned W07BR, promptly reclaimed the WEVU calls for what became WEVU-LP, later WEVU-CA.

 Ellis Communications merged with Raycom Media in 1996; under a deal previously made by Ellis, WZVN-TV's license was sold to Montclair Communications, which continued the LMA with WBBH.
 Montclair was founded by Lara Kunkler, station manager for WBBH and WZVN and the goddaughter of Bernie Waterman, owner of Waterman Broadcasting.
-The deal allowed a once-unprofitable station to become profitable.
+The deal allowed a once-money-losing station to become profitable.
 In 2001, Waterman attempted to merge with Montclair by way of a stock swap.
-However, instead of allowing the deal, the FCC let the application languish; at one point, it ordered it unwound by 2004.
+However, instead of allowing the deal, the FCC let the application languish; at one point, it ordered the LMA unwound by 2004.

+On April 5, 2023, Hearst Television announced that it had agreed to purchase WBBH-TV from Waterman for $220 million.
+Included in the purchase was Hearst assuming the LMA with Montclair for WZVN-TV.
+The sale was completed on June 30.
+Hearst rebranded WBBH-TV and WZVN-TV as Gulf Coast NBC and Gulf Coast ABC, with newscasts known as Gulf Coast News, effective February 5, 2025.